shamenchens/dependo/readme.md

 ### Generate HTML report of all module dependencies (AMD), and save it to /example/report.html

     $ dependo -f amd /path/src > example/report.html

+### Generate HTML report of all module dependencies in Gaia system app, and save it to system.html

+    $ bin/dependo -f system /path/to/gaia/apps/system/js > system.html

 Grunt
 -----